Employment, education and training ( ETE) are key strands.

 Purpose built construction hall able to deliver carpentry/ painting and decorating, and furniture recycling with a paint shop.

 Within the site there is a Training room, Counselling room and Office accommodation.
-YSS Head Office is in the process of re-locating here by the end of 2014.
+YSS Head Office is located here .

 Work Programme for short sentence prisoners on their release into Worcestershire and Herefordshire.